hargoniX/bachelor/thesis/thesis.typ

 ]

 #proof[
-    This is verified by a Kani test harness which assumes that we are in a valid transmit queue state.
+    This is verified by a Kani proof harness which assumes that we are in a valid transmit queue state.
     This assumption is valid according to @tx_valid.
 ]

+This concludes the verification of all theorems that we set out to verify about the interaction of verix with `mix`.

 === Limitations <limitations>
 In verifying the above theorems we met two main limitations of Kani in our use case.
 The first one was that Kani was seemingly unable to translate the dropping of our packet data structure into the @CBMC input format.
-Unlike normal data structures, we implemented a custom `Drop` functionality that returns the packet buffer to the mini allocator while dropping:
+Unlike normal data structures, we implemented a custom `Drop` functionality that returns the packet buffer to the @DMA allocator while dropping:
 #sourcecode[```rust
 pub struct Packet<'a, E, Dma, MM>